 Main navigation | Main content

-Dave will be presenting "If truth is beauty, can art be science?" with collaborator Carl Flink, Department of Theatre Arts & Dance at the TEDMED2013 Event at the Kennedy Center for Performing Arts in Washington, DC, on April 17, 2013.
+Dave presented "If truth is beauty, can art be science?" with collaborator Carl Flink, Department of Theatre Arts & Dance at the TEDMED2013 Event at the Kennedy Center for Performing Arts in Washington, DC, on April 17, 2013.

 Dave and UMN Department of Theatre Arts and Dance Professor Carl Flink's collaboration is making news in the scientific community.
 On the heels of their recent publication Science+Dance=Bodystorming (Trends in Cell Biology, 2012), Bodystorming: Dance Grooves Show How Molecules Move, published in Science NOW in November, describes the background and progression of the collaboration, as well as reactions from other scientists invited to join the pair to use bodystorming to test their own scientific hypotheses.
 Photo: William Cameron